 The course will take place on three days.
-Each day will involve lecture-style presentations interchanged with practical hands-on sessions using software packages (in R) for multivariate analysis.
-Much attention will be given to the interpretation of statistical results that are presented in real data examples.
+Each day will involve lecture-style presentations interchanged with practical hands-on sessions using software R for multivariate analysis.
+Attention will be given to theoretical aspects as well as to the interpretation of statistical results that are presented in real data examples.

 • Data reduction techniques (e.g., scree plots)

 • Extraction methods: Principal Axis Factoring, Maximum Likelihood

 • Rotation methods: Varimax, Promax, Oblimin (with the R package GPArotation)

 The first day will conclude with the first steps for a confirmatory factor analysis, which relates observed variables to latent variables (i.e. it tests a measurement model).
 This will be useful as an introduction to Structural Equation Modeling on the second day.

 On the second day the principles of Structural Equation Modeling are introduced using the R package lavaan.
 Structural equation modeling (SEM) is a general statistical modeling technique to study the relationships among observed and unobserved (latent) variables.
 In this way it spans a wide range of multivariate methods to analyze a large variety of statistical models, including factor analysis and path analysis.
 The general framework of SEM therefore builds upon the knowledge obtained in the first day.
 A brief summary of the second day is as follows:

 • Introduction to the R package lavaan